On the Arithmetic and Geometric Fusion of Beliefs for Distributed Inference: Existence of Asymptotic Decay Rates

+The asymptotic behavior of random matrix products is an important and challenging problem with a long history, which includes the preliminary study \cite{Bellman}, and later the seminal work \cite{Furstenberg}.
+Although some results exist under certain assumptions on the structure of the random matrices to be multiplied, the problem remains open in general.
+One difficulty is that the non-commutativity of matrices under multiplication prevents the use of well-known convergence theorems such as the law of large numbers.
 Extending the result of \cite{Furstenberg}, reference \cite{Kingman} studied the more general case of ``subadditive processes'', and derived, under some fairly general conditions, an ergodic theorem known as Kingman's subadditive ergodic theorem \cite{Kingman}.
 The analysis of random matrix products turns out to be a special case of this result. \begin{theorem}[Kingman's subadditive ergodic theorem\cite{Kingman}] Consider a stationary sequence of random matrices $\{\bX_i\}$ and suppose that the elements of $\bX_i$'s are positive and that their logarithms have finite expectations.
 Let $\bY_i \triangleq \prod_{j=1}^i \bX_j$.
 Then, the limit

 exists and is finite almost surely and in the mean, and does not depend on $\ell$ or $k$.
 Furthermore, it holds that

 \end{theorem}\putqed